ZSciamma/Discoball/README.md

 ## Citations

 This project is primarily an extension of Jan Bender's [PositionBasedDynamics](https://github.com/InteractiveComputerGraphics/PositionBasedDynamics).
-For a list of citations, see the [thesis](/Senior%20Thesis.pdf)
+For a list of citations, please see my main [thesis](/Senior%20Thesis.pdf).

 ## Acknowledgements